pgCodeKeeper basic settings¶

 - Ignore privileges and owners of database objects - allows to disable the search for differences in the properties of the objects related to DB roles.

-- Reuse compare editor instead of opening new ones - allows to use the alerady running comparison editor for comparing database objects (Select Show differences in the right-click menu of the differnces table).
+- Reuse compare editor instead of opening new ones - allows using the already running comparison editor for comparing database objects (Select Show Diff in the right-click menu of the differences table).

-You can specify the objects that should not be considered when comparing datebases ont the pgCodeKeeper -> Excluded objects settings page.
+You can specify the objects that should not be considered when comparing databases on the pgCodeKeeper -> Ignored objects settings page.

 To add or remove an object to the list of excluded, use the and buttons respectively.